mskunt/mskunt/README.md

 - 👋 Hi, I’m @mskunt
 - 👀 I’m interested in Data
+- 🌱 I have more than 15 years experience on Database systems and writing complex SQL queries.
 - 🌱 I’m currently learning Python, Pyspark, Kafka
 - 📫 You can reach me from msabrikunt@gmail.com